Cost of rural crime nears £1 million in Suffolk

 The cost of rural crime rose to almost £1 million in Suffolk last year, new figures have revealed.

-Norfolk, meanwhile, saw its rural crime costs drop by eight per cent, to £910,000.

-While recognising that Suffolk had seen a percentage increase in the cost of rural crime, Stuart Grimsey, Chief Inspector of Suffolk Police, said he would need to do detailed analysis on the data used to understand the six per cent hike quoted in the report.
+While recognising that Suffolk had seen a percentage increase in the cost of rural crime, Stuart Grimsey, Chief Inspector of Suffolk Police, said he would need to do detailed analysis on the data used to understand the six per cent hike quoted.

 He cautioned that the county’s increased costs could represent a change in crime type, such as the theft of heating oil or high value machinery, rather than a higher level of crime reporting.